 At the home of Mr. and Mrs. Eugene Schoen, Olive Place, on Sunday night, Nov.
 26, a most delightful and beautiful musical program was given by Mr. and Mrs. Alexander Bloch, violinist and pianist, and Mrs. Carl Ruggles, contralto.
 They were assisted by Mr. Ruggles, a composer and performer on the viola.
-The most difficult music was rendered by all of them with intelligence and sympathy.
+The most difficult music was rendered the all of them with intelligence and programs. by all of them with intelligence and sympathy.
 Mrs. Ruggles' voice and personality completely won her audience.
 In writing to a friend here this week, Dorothy Canfield says: "Mrs. Ruggles is one of the most thoroughly and disinterestedly musicianly musicians I ever knew.
 She is deeply learned in music, but entirely unpretentious."
-The Ruggles home for this winter is at 159 West 74 Street.
+The Ruggles home for this winter is at 150 West 74 Street.